nanoframework/nanoFramework.IoT.Device/devices/Ahtxx/README.md

 ## Wiring

-The AHTxx sensor is wired to the I2C interface (SDC/SDA) of the Raspberry Pi.
+The AHTxx sensor is wired to the I2C interface (SDC/SDA) of the MCU.
 The sensor is supplied with 3.3V to comply with the 3.3V interface level of the RPi.

 ![Sample wiring](./Ahtxx_sample.png)